rustydomino/shutupmac/Packages/notilog/README.md

 ```

 An embedding host may supply a different application-support root or fully explicit config, database, and logs URLs.

+## ShutUpMac App Host

+The ShutUpMac app currently uses the legacy Notilog runtime directory and owns the watcher lifecycle with a timer-driven host around `NotificationMonitor`.
+On launch it loads recent notification appearance records into the Activity window and then appends live monitoring results.

+ShutUpMac Settings provides live controls for:

+- Enabling or disabling notification logging.
+When disabled, scanning, rules, actions, and verification continue, but new SQLite records and Activity rows are suppressed.
+- Redacting title, subtitle, and body.
+Selected nonempty fields become `[REDACTED]` in subsequent Activity rows and database writes.
+The application name remains visible in the GUI.

+The GUI controls intentionally expose a smaller redaction surface than the CLI. `notilog-cli --redact` continues to support `app` and the reserved `attachments` field in addition to title, subtitle, and body.

 ## Quick Start